-- 5-4: Experience in 10 mass start races that meet the criteria in the table below (qualifying races).
+- 5-4: Experience in 10 mass start races.

-Local Associations may also establish policies where upgrade credit is given for taking a sanctioned rider education clinic. - 4-3: 20 points in any 12-month period; or experience in 25 qualifying races with a minimum of 10 top ten finishes, or 20 pack finishes with fields over 50.
-30 points in 12 months is an automatic upgrade - 3-2: 25 points in any 12-month period60 points in 12 months is an automatic upgrade - 2-1: 30 points in any 12-month period60 points in 12 months is an automatic upgradeUSA Cycling may add additional requirements for upgrading at their discretion.
+Local Associations may also establish policies where upgrade credit is given for taking a sanctioned rider education clinic. - 4-3: 20 points in any 12-month period; or experience in 25 races with a minimum of 10 top ten finishes with fields of 30 riders or more, or 20 pack finishes with fields over 50.
+30 points in 12 months is an automatic upgrade - 3-2: 25 points in any 12-month period - 40 points in 12 months is an automatic upgrade - 2-1: 30 points in any 12-month period - 50 points in 12 months is an automatic upgrade USA Cycling may add additional requirements for upgrading at their discretion.
 Any such changes shall be made available on the website.

-Qualifying Road Races for each category
+Qualifying Distances for each category